Last Updated on

 Shortly after losing most of my belongings in London, I went to visit some family I’d never met up near Newcastle.
 I hung out with several generations of cousins, and great aunts and uncles.
 I received photos of my grandfather, from when he was young, from his sister in Wales and got to hear so many stories.
 The older I get, the more I appreciate having spent that time with relatives, and getting insight into my grandparents’ lives.

 The best though, was when Mom booked us timeshare in the Canary Islands and flew over to spend a few weeks with me.
 We had a great time watching the windsurfers in Tenerife, playing tennis, and sightseeing.
 She was such a good sport that when a group of cute boys waved as we drove by, she suggested we go around the block and she’d get in the trunk before I passed by them again so that she didn’t cramp my style.
 Best Mom Ever.
+These days I’m looking forward to backpacking trips with my daughter.

 It was shortly after Mom flew back to Canada, and I was hanging out at a hostel in Hampstead Heath that I realized I was ready to return to real life.
 I contacted the owner of the boat and found out that the boy who broke my heart was gone and I was welcome to return.
 I flew to Canada and spent a few days organizing my stuff before heading back to the Bahamas for another season of cooking, scuba diving, and swimming with wild dolphins.